Arizona State vs. Utah NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Arizona State has combined with its opponents to put up more than 51 points just one time this season.
+- Arizona State and its opponents have scored at least 51 points or more only once this year.

-- Utah's games have gone over 51 points in two opportunities this season.
+- Utah has combined with its opponents to score more than 51 points in two games this season.

 - The two teams combine to average 64.1 points per game, 13.1 more than the over/under in this contest.

-- The 39.2 combined points per game that these two squads have allowed this season are 11.8 fewer than the 51 total in this contest.
+- This contest's total is 11.8 points above the 39.2 these two squads combine to surrender per game this season.

-- The average total in Sun Devils games this season is 52.2, 1.2 points above Saturday's over/under of 51.
+- The average total in Sun Devils games this season is 52.2, 1.2 points more than Saturday's over/under of 51.

 - In 2021, games involving the Utes have averaged a total of 49.8 points, 1.2 fewer than this game's set over/under.